amaitou/ft_printf/README.md

 let's break this example down so we can see what this weird function does.

-first of all, this function returns nothing, the first param is a string but the second one `...` is something to declare to the function that we are about to accept a variable number of params.
+first of all, this function returns nothing, the first parameter is a string but the second one `...` is something to declare to the function that we are about to accept a variable number of params.

 learn more about `Variadic Functions` via [`Variadic Functions in c`](https://www.geeksforgeeks.org/variadic-functions-in-c/#:~:text=Variadic%20functions%20are%20functions%20that,of%20arguments%20can%20be%20passed.)

 ---

-# Thing you will learn in this project
+# Things you will learn in this project

 > Variadic Functions